 Hodgkin’s Disease.
 Brain tumors.
 Comas.
 High risk pregnancies.
 All were common soap opera maladies.
 Tripping over a waste basket could cause a miscarriage, and how many times did a favorite character go blind or deaf?
 Luckily, in Soap Opera Land, everyone recovers, only to be struck down with another malady a few years later.
 However, soap opera characters are immune to one disease.
 Post Traumatic Stress Disorder.

 A rare medical condition in the real world.
 At one time, however, it was quite common on soaps.
 Having a favorite character lose his or her memory and wander off somewhere, with everyone else thinking they were dead, made for great soap opera watching.

 Returning from the dead

 A favorite character is involved in a plane crash or similar event.
 He or she is missing and presumed dead, but the body is never found.
 The character leaves the show, only to return later, oftentimes with another actor assuming the role.

 And there you have it.
-Any romance writer worth his or her salt knows that such stories of star-crossed lovers have worked since Romeo and Juliet.
-And they work just as well today.
-I use variations of them in my own romance novels, and my readers tell me they can’t put my books down.
+Any romance writer worth his or her salt knows such stories of star-crossed lovers have worked since Romeo and Juliet, and they work just as well today.
+I use variations of them in my Marina Martindale romance novels, and my readers tell me they can’t put my books down.